manuel-palacio/story-client/README.md

 # An AngularJS app that uses Lineman

-Small first citizen web application showing the different parts of an AngularJS application: controllers, factories, directives, filters.
+Small first citizen web application showing the different parts of an AngularJS application: controllers, factories, directives, filters using Coffeescript
 It also shows how to do simple authentication and illustrates the use of a REST backend Uses [Lineman](http://www.linemanjs.com) as a productivity tool, totally decoupling the front and backend parts.